bretheskevin/boilerplate-rails-next/README.md

 - `kb console` : Open a bash console in the backend container
 - `kb test` : Run the tests
 - `kb rubocop` : Run rubocop
+- `kb logs` : Show the docker containers logs

 ## Ports

 Nginx should redirect the frontend to `localhost` and the backend to `localhost/api`.
 If it doesn't work, you can try to open the page in a private browser mode.

-Make sure that 4200, 3000 a,d 5432 ports are available on your machine.
+Make sure that 4200, 3000 and 5432 ports are available on your machine.

 ## Features

-**BACKEND**
+**Backend**

 - [x] Rubocop (with rspec and factory-bot plugins)
 - [x] Rspec